<-Architecture and Operation Go to ToC Items->

 Functions An instance of an application-specific Program executed on a Device.

-Functional Requirements An App may need to be Certified in order to be allowed to operate in a given M-Instance.
+Functional Requirements An App may need to be Certified in order to be allowed to operate in an M-Instance.

 2.2 Device